 Before diving into the removal process, let’s understand what grey highlights are and why they might appear in your document.
 Typically, highlights in Microsoft Word are intentional and used to emphasize particular text sections.
 However, grey highlights might occur due to several reasons:

-2. Copying Text: Text copied from another source, like a webpage or another document, can carry over unwanted formatting elements.
+- Copying Text: Text copied from another source, such as a webpage or another document, often brings along sneaky formatting problems.

 Knowing the cause helps select the most effective method to remove the highlights.
 Now, let’s proceed with the solutions.